 After the end of WWII, Split became a booming commercial hub as a result of its expansive port and centralized location along the Adriatic.
 In addition to its strategic location becoming leading Split to become a commercial hub, its location also made it attractive to the post-WWII Yugoslav Navy for turning the city into a naval base for its operations.
 As a result, after the war, the Lora Naval Base was set up for the Yugoslav Navy in Split, making the city the regional center for all naval activities (along side Kotor in Montenegro).
 In the mid-1950s, the Urban Planning Bureau of Split began making plans for a memorial lighthouse that would be built along the city's coast to celebrate the 16th anniversary of the founding of the Partisan Navy, which occurred in 1942 in the Adriatic city of Podgora (roughly 60km SE of Split) [more info about the history of Podgora can be found at my profile page HERE].
 This endeavor was to be the first major monument project in Split since the end of WWII, as well as being the first major post-war vertical object built in the city.
 It was decided early on in the process that the monument would take the form of a lighthouse, which could act both as a memorial while also providing a utilitarian function.
 This was especially crucial as the primary lighthouse at the time located at the Split breakwater, built in 1888, was becoming less effective for modern needs.

 The tender for the creation of this project was awarded to a five-person team, lead by architect Ivan Carić, with design assistance from Budimir Prvan, Branko Franičević and Paško Kuzmanić, along with local Split sculptor Andrija Krstulović (a student of the famed Ivan Meštrović).
+In addition, the investor for the project was U. P. Rasvjeta, while the construction contractor was Tehnogradnja.
 Meanwhile, the location chosen for the lighthouse monument was a dramatic rock outcrop at the entrance to the Port of Split named Katalinic Brig, right on the edge of the small Bay of Bačvice overlooking the central Split harbor.
 The minimalistic lighthouse, standing 38m tall pillar, was of a thin shape and constructed of stone blocks on its two thin sides, while its two broad sides were filled with copper sheets perforated with a tight grid of nearly 6,000 circular glass bricks (produced in Pančevo, Serbia).
 Ambient light passes through the pillar via these glass bricks, scattering and diffracting in a very unique and artistic fashion.
 This tall pillar's lighthouse beacon, which broadcasted a strong rotating beam of light, was visible for over 56 kilometers.
 When completed, it tied the Mlaka Lighthouse in Rijeka as the tallest lighthouse in Croatia.
 A narrow set of stairs (locked from public access) also leads to the summit of the tower to a small room originally meant for a lighthouse keeper.